 Ambient music traces its roots to the “furniture music” (Musique d’ameublement) of the French impressionist composer Erik Satie.
 Satie’s goal was to create a style of music that could be played during a dinner to create a background atmosphere for that activity, rather than serving as the focus of attention.
 Satie sought to create “a music…which will be part of the noises of the environment, will take them into consideration.
 I think of it as melodious, softening the noises of the knives and forks at dinner, not dominating them, not imposing itself.
 It would fill up those heavy silences that sometimes fall between friends dining together.
 It would spare them the trouble of paying attention to their own banal remarks.
 And at the same time, it would neutralize the street noises which so indiscreetly enter into the play of conversation.
 To make such music would be to respond to a need.”

-Modern Ambient Music
+Ambient Electronic Music

 The modern conception of ambient music came to be in 1978 when Brian Eno released his album Ambient 1: Music for Airports.
 With this album, Eno essentially coined the name of the genre we now use and in the process defined a completely new style of music.